Radiative turbulent flares in magnetically-dominated plasmas: Radiative Turbulence

 This definition of $\gc$ is equivalent to Equation~(\ref{eq:gc}) within a numerical factor $\sim 1$.
 The normalization constant $K(t) \sim \dot{n}t$ is growing on the timescale longer than $t_{\mathrm{acc}}(\gamma_{\mathrm{cool}})$.
 Its more accurate value is given by

-This ``one-zone'' description of the particle distribution at $\gamma>\ginj$ is valid only in a region with uniform $D_\gamma$.
-Our simulations (presented below in Sect.~\ref{sect:results}) show that the actual distribution function in the computational domain is far different from this analytical solution.
+Radiative cooling offers a useful test for the one-zone description of stochastic particle acceleration with a given $D_\gamma$.
+Then, cooling generally results in a quasi-steady solution for $f(\gamma)$ (illustrated by Equation~(\ref{eq:cutoff})) with an exponential cutoff at $\gc$ and a hard slope below the cutoff, as particles injected at $\gamma\sim \ginj$ diffuse toward $\gc$ and accumulate there.
+Our simulations (presented below in Sect.~\ref{sect:results}) show that the actual distribution function in the computational domain is far different from this one-zone solution.
 This difference is caused by the strong spatial intermittency of turbulence, which results in large variations of $D_\gamma$ across the domain.
 Note also that for any given $\gamma$, $D_\gamma(\gamma)$ can be defined only in sufficiently large regions exceeding the Larmor radius $r_{\rm L}(\gamma)=l_0\gamma/\gamma_0$.

-\section{Simulations of radiative turbulence}
+\section{Simulations of Radiative Turbulence}